inspector-apm/inspector-php/README.md

 # Log an exception

-LOG Engine logger give you the ability to send exceptions to the platform for better investigation and reporting.
+LOG Engine give you the ability to send exceptions to the platform for better investigation and reporting.

-You can call dedicated method inside the logger:
+You can use specialized `logException` method inside the `LogEngine` service class:

 ```php
 try {